14 Facts About Obama's Presidency Most People Don’t Know

 Listed below are fourteen objective facts, without interjected opinion, about the state of America under the leadership of President Obama.
 Every statement is followed up with a link to a reputable source where you can verify the fact for yourself.

-1. We had 90 straight months of economic expansion.
+1. We had a record 90 straight months of economic expansion.

 Source: Obama Out-Performs Reagan on Jobs, Growth, and Investing; Forbes magazine.

 2. We enjoyed the longest period of private sector job creation in American history.

 This statistic also comes from the Forbes magazine article listed above.
 In fact, during Obama's presidency, we enjoyed 75 straight months of private sector job creation.
 That is the longest period of job creation since the Department of Labor has been keeping statistics.

 Source: Obama’s Claim That Businesses Are in the "Longest Uninterrupted Stretch of Job Creation": The Washington Post.

 Source: A Record 75 Straight Months of Job Growth Under Obama: Money

 3. Unemployment dropped from 10.1% in October of 2009 to 4.8% by early 2017.

 Not only did the unemployment rate drop significantly, but after the recession ended, the US economy gained over thirteen million new jobs.
 (You can refer to the Forbes article above or check the article below.)